 Book your spot now to avoid missing out!

-Channel your inner-Maximus as you step out onto the Colosseum Arena floor and access this recently reopened area of the world famous amphitheatre.
+Channel your inner-Maximus as you step out onto the Colosseum Arena floor and access this recently reopened area of the world-famous amphitheatre.
 Then, explore the rest of the heart of ancient Rome, with a friendly, expert guide and a small group of like-minded travellers!

 Unlike regular tours of the Colosseum, our Colosseum Arena Tour gets you straight inside the ancient amphitheatre and out onto the arena floor through the Gladiator’s Gate.
 This is the route the gladiators themselves took almost 2,000 years ago.
 Imagine the moment they left the gates, and were greeted by the cheers and jeers of 50,000 bloodthirsty spectators.